Ehdynn/4P02-Group-Project/FrontEnd/ProgressTracker.md

 ## Instructors Assignment Page

-- [x] Track the % of the class who has submitted
 - [x] [TN] Run Comparison Button
 - [ ] [TN] Download All Submission Button
 - [ ] [TN] View Comparison Button (Update button to say view results or view "???" depending on if it is ready or pending).